University of North Texas: Libraries

+Enrollment

+UNT reached a record enrollment of 46,940 in the fall of 2023.
+It is the largest university in Dallas–Fort Worth metroplex and third largest public university in the state of Texas.
+For the 2022 academic year, the university awarded 12,352 degrees.
+UNT awarded 315 Ph.D. degrees in fiscal year 2022.

+As of 2024, student-faculty ratio at UNT is 26:1 and 29.5 percent of its classes consist of fewer than 20 students.
+The most popular degrees for 2022 graduates are multi/interdisciplinary studies, psychology, general studies, biological sciences, exercise science, marketing, criminal justice, accounting, education, and finance.
+As of 2024, UNT has a student graduation rate of 60%, compared to the national median 4-year university student graduation rate of 58%.

 Student life

 Residential life

 All freshmen are required to live on campus to satisfy a residency requirement.
-15.5% of students, or 5,620, live in on-campus residence halls.
-In addition, 37.3%, or 13,494, live within the city of Denton while 4,021, or 11.1% live outside of the city of Denton but within Denton County and 36.1% or 13,043 students live outside of Denton County.
+As of the Fall of 2022, 6,292 (14.9%) students live in campus residence halls; 8,068 (19.1%) live in the city of Denton; 4,810 (11.4%) live outside of the city of Denton but within Denton County; and 22,998 (54.5%) live outside of Denton County.

 Student residence halls

-There are 15 residence halls on the Denton campus.
+There are 14 residence halls on the Denton campus.
 UNT also offers the Residents Engaged in Academic Living (REAL) Communities program.
 The REAL communities offer students the ability to live with other residents in their major, and allow them to interact with each other and participate in programs that are geared toward their major or discipline.
-On August 22, 2011, -year-old Maple Street Hall became the first all-vegan ("Mean Greens") college cafeteria in the country.
-The given 14 residence hall at the University of North Texas are : Bruce Hall, Clark Hall, College Inn, Crumley Hall, Joe Greene Hall, Honors Hall, Kerr Hall, Legends Hall, Maple Hall, Mozart Square, Rawlins Hall, Santa Fe Square, Traditions Hall, Victory Hall, West Hall.
+On Aug.
+22, 2011, -year-old Maple Street Hall became the first all-vegan ("Mean Greens") college cafeteria in the country.
+The given 14 residence hall at the University of North Texas are : Bruce Hall, Clark Hall, Crumley Hall, Joe Greene Hall, Honors Hall, Kerr Hall, Legends Hall, Maple Hall, Mozart Square, Rawlins Hall, Santa Fe Square, Traditions Hall, Victory Hall, West Hall.

-Pohl Recreation Center

 The Pohl Recreation Center is the student recreation center located on the campus of the University of North Texas.

 Social Greek organizations

 The social Greek community is made-up of four councils that oversee 42 fraternities and sororities.
-Four percent of undergraduate students of both genders are members of social fraternities and sororities.
+In 2015, approximately 4% of students were members of fraternities and 5% were members of sororities.
+Fraternities and sororities at North Texas offer students an opportunity to engage in community service, build strong friendships, and develop leadership skills.

 Traditions

 Primary colors

-North Texas adopted Green and White as its official colors during the 1902–1903 school year.
+North Texas adopted green and white as its official colors during the 1902–1903 school year.
+The university also uses black as a tertiary color, but it is not a "school color".